 What exactly happens in the leaf when Grünkraft Calcium is applied - the complete physiological mechanism - can be found in our article on photosynthesis and foliar fertilization.

-Why soils worldwide are becoming depleted and what this means for our health - in the article on minerals and damaged soils.
+Why soils worldwide are becoming impoverished and what this means for our health — in the article on minerals and broken soils.

-All products for soil and leaf in our Agriculture Collection and Gardening Collection.
+All products for soil and leaf in our Agriculture Collection and Garden Collection.